 · Mental Health Crisis Lines are always open.
 If you or someone you know is in crisis contact:

 o The National Suicide Prevention Lifeline: 1-800-273-8255

 o The Alameda County 24 Hour Crisis Support Service: 1-800-309-2131

 o The Crisis Text Line: Text COURAGE to 741741

 · For up to date information about Ohlone College’s response to the COVID-19 pandemic and links to factual information about the virus please visit Ohlone’s COVID-19 website.

-This is a scary and uncertain time.
+This is an uncertain time.
 Student Health Services is here for you, please contact us if you need help.

 Location of Services